soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 As you can see, modifiers can be composed using the `<>` function, which means modifiers implement an instance of the `Semigroup` type class!

-With such an interface we don't have to supply all the modifier options, but only the relevant ones.
+With such an interface, we don't have to supply all the modifier options, only the relevant ones.
 So if we don't want to have a shortened flag name, we don't have to add it.

 #### Functor